mariyade/buy-to-let-data-pipeline/README.md

 ## Storage

-All data is stored in a local SQLite database:
+All data is stored in a PostgreSQL database:
 - `raw_sale_listings`, `raw_rent_listings`
 - `buy_listings`, `rent_listings`
 - `buy_listings_with_yields`